El Mocambo: Major acts

 On March 4, 1977, looking for an unprepossessing venue to record in, The Rolling Stones played the first of two performances at the club (the second one occurring on March 5, 1977), billing themselves pseudonymously as "The Cockroaches".
 It was their first live club date in 14 years.
 Their opening act was Canadian rockers April Wine of Montreal.
-The Stones show was recorded and released as one side (Side 3) of the double album Love You Live, which reached #3 in the UK, #5 in the US.
+The Stones show was recorded and released as one side (Side 3) of the double album Love You Live, which reached No. 3 in the UK, #5 in the US.
 April Wine took advantage of the high-tech remote recording equipment brought by the Stones to record their own show for a live album as well.
+A standalone live album of these Stones performances, entitled El Mocambo 1977, was released in 2022.

 On May 9, 2008, the acclaimed American hard-rock band Queens of the Stone Age had a surprise concert at El Mocambo as part of their Canadian tour.

 Live recordings

-Other live recordings made by other bands/performers at the venue include:
+Live recordings made by other bands/performers at the venue include: